Pushing the boundaries of science to redefine care in haematology

-A robust scientific programme to transform blood cancers
+A robust scientific programme to transform blood cancer care

 Despite great strides in the treatment and understanding of blood cancers in recent years, there remain critical unmet needs for this diverse and complex family of diseases.
-These significant gaps in treating and caring for patients with blood cancer are why AstraZeneca is committed to the development of innovative therapies.
+These significant gaps in treating and caring for patients with blood cancer are why AstraZeneca is committed to transforming the haematologic cancer care experience.

-Combination therapy continues to be a cornerstone for patient care.
-The breadth and depth of our pipeline enables us to explore potential synergies between our own molecules: we are actively researching different combination treatment approaches across multiple mechanisms.
+In addition to monotherapies, we are also looking at combination therapy, which continues to be a cornerstone for patient care.
+The breadth and depth of our pipeline enables us to explore potential synergies between our own molecules and look at combinations with standard of care where the addition of a novel combination partner may help address an unmet medical need.

 Chronic lymphocytic leukaemia: a common and complex blood cancer

-Chronic lymphocytic leukaemia (CLL) is the most common type of leukaemia in adults, with an estimated 105,000 new cases globally in 2016, and the number of people living with CLL is expected to grow with improved treatment as patients live longer with the disease.4,5,6,7
+CLL is the most common type of leukaemia in adults, with an estimated 114,000 new cases globally in 2017, and the number of people living with CLL is expected to grow with improved treatment as patients live longer with the disease.4,5,6,7

 There are treatment options to help manage CLL, however, some patients, including those that are older or have other conditions, may experience serious long-term or late effects from existing therapies.10,11 For many patients with CLL, the disease may return even after successful treatment.12 New therapies aim to address these needs for patients with CLL.

-CLL is characterized by a variety of molecular abnormalities that are responsible for disease development, progression, and transformation.13 The presence of certain biomarkers in CLL is increasingly used to inform the best course of treatment.14
+CLL is characterised by a variety of molecular abnormalities that are responsible for disease development, progression and transformation.13 The presence of certain biomarkers in CLL is increasingly used to inform the best course of treatment.14

 As our understanding of CLL advances, we are learning more about the disease’s biomarkers and the valuable role their presence plays in determining a patient’s risk category and in guiding treatment decisions.13,15